Project-M-CC/Project-M-CC/README.md

 Installation:
 1) Copy and paste the "projectm" folder in this download onto the root of your SD card
 2) Copy and paste the "codes" folder to wherever your codes folder is
+3) Copy "gameconfig.txt" to the root of your SD card
-2) Say "Yes" to any overwrites
+4) Say "Yes" to any overwrites
 You're done!